CrystalGrowerOrg/cgaspects/README.md

 ## Development Status

 CrystalAspects is currently in Alpha stage.
-It is intended for science and research use, particularly in the field of computational chemistry.

 ## Authors